-RG 105.95 If your responsible manager's role relates to the provision of financial product advice, we expect your responsible manager to also complete a relevant short industry course listed on the ASIC Training Register: see RG 105.85.
-This is so that they can become familiar with Australian regulatory requirements (e.g. obligations under the Corporations Act) and relevant features of the financial services industry peculiar to Australia (e.g. taxation and superannuation requirements).
+RG 105.93 If your responsible manager's role relates to the provision of financial product advice, then (depending on the type of advice) we expect your responsible manager to also complete a relevant short industry course so that they can become familiar with Australian regulatory requirements (e.g. obligations under the Corporations Act), and relevant features of the financial services industry peculiar to Australia (e.g. taxation and superannuation requirements).